 Austin is one of the most interesting and enjoyable places to live in the United States.
 Its residents are among the most educated and creative in the U.S., helping to make Austin a very dynamic city and a major center of high technology.
 Austin’s abundant sunshine and beautiful natural surroundings attract nature lovers.
-In U.S. News and World Report’s 2017 Best Places to Live list, Austin ranked #1 among the USA’s 100 largest metropolitan areas.
+In U.S. News and World Report’s 2017 and 2018 Best Places to Live lists, Austin ranked #1 among the USA’s 100 largest metropolitan areas.

 - 11th most populous city in the U.S. with 932,000 residents